0xSo1o/site/_posts/Scripts/Python-Scripts/2023-06-08-Python-x2c-Script.md

 # Intro

 As part of my professional endeavors, I actively engage in comprehensive assessments of large-scale networks with the objective of identifying potential vulnerabilities.
-Often upon reviewing the results, I would like to selectively extract specific components faster, such as the IP & MAC addresses as well as the vendor name, while omiting rest of th information.
+Often upon reviewing the results, I would like to selectively extract specific components faster, such as the IP & MAC addresses as well as the vendor name, while omiting rest of the information.
 In response to this observation, I developed a set of Python scripts that effectively takes Nmap XML results and converts them to CSV file.

 <b></b>
 The scripts are designed to parse a specific type of data, namely IP, MAC, or vendor information, with the aim of expediting the information retrieval process.
 However, I encountered a challenge in developing a unified script that would enable the seamless population of each row, containing the corresponding data for IP, MAC, and vendor information.